cister-labs/uppex/README.md

 Often we want to experiment with different combinations of values and queries.

-Uppx supports the specification of a list of configurations, each producing variations of the values and XML blocks, following principles from Software Product Line Engineering.
+Uppex supports the specification of a list of configurations, each producing variations of the values and XML blocks, following principles from Software Product Line Engineering.
-Uppx generates, for each of the provided configurations, a different instance of the original UPPAAL model and verifies all properties of all instances.
+Uppex generates, for each of the provided configurations, a different instance of the original UPPAAL model and verifies all properties of all instances.
 We will first see how to define configuration by selecting desired "features", and then how to enrich the annotations with these "features".

 ### Specifying configurations